cocoelacanth/winworld-classic/README.md

 * Product comment sections styled to match the rest of the site
 * A classic look for pages that didn't exist on the old site
 * Lots of other small details and adjustments to make the experience more authentic

-## Other Styles
-Other userstyles can be accessed by switching to another branch.